Numite/musicProject/README.rst

 * V1.2
     1. Added a skiped-songs queue so that a mistake skip can be undone
     #.
 Added a 150 max songs in queue
     #.
-Added a restart function which clears all structs and resets the connection
+Added a restart function which clears all data and resets the connection
     #.
 Added youtube search into the bot directly

 * V1.1